 - (3) New chart symbols, such as north arrow, scale boundary, depth area less than safety contour, etc., needed to explain the more flexible, electronic display based, presentation of ECDIS. - (4) IEC Mariner's Navigational Elements developed by IEC for IMO, which include the important planned route and own ship symbols.
-The authority for these features is IEC Standard 61174 and IEC 62288, and they are included in the Presentation Library for convenient reference by agreement with the IEC.
-They are described by objects and attributes in the same manner as chart features so that only one symbolising routine is required (see Part II of the Presentation Library).
+The authority for these features is IEC Standard 61174 and IEC 62288.
+A few of them are included in Part II of the Presentation Library for convenient reference by agreement with the IEC.
+They are described by objects and attributes in the same manner as chart features so that only one symbolising routine is required.